jacob-thompson/jacob-thompson.github.io/_portfolio/mazeGenerator.md

   - /maze.html
 ---

 The Maze Generator uses depth-first search algorithms to generate & solve mazes, and allows users to visualize these processes.
 The generator, solver, and visualizer are built in [JavaScript](/assets/js/mazeGenerator.js), and the HTML5 `canvas` element is used to draw the maze.
-All source code is available on [GitHub](https://github.com/jacob-thompson/jacob-thompson.github.io).
+All relevant source code is available on [GitHub](https://github.com/jacob-thompson/jacob-thompson.github.io).

 <div container class="app">
     <div style="padding-bottom:10px" class="buttons">